 Sent from IVR Server to the IVR, this message returns information about the related DialOutRegistry message.
-ConfigError is returned when the corresponding DN from the DialOutRegistry message either is not defined in
+ConfigError is returned when the corresponding DN from the DialOutRegistry message either is not defined in the Configuration Layer or is not a route point.
+MiscFailure is currently not used.
+Success will be returned in all other cases.
+When using commands Remove and RemoveAll, Success will always be returned.

-Table 52: Dial Out Registry Resp Message
+Table 53: Dial Out Registry Resp Message

-Message Direction Parameter Optional/Required mossage Name Value optional/required DialOutRegistryResp IVR Server to IVR Result MiscFailure ConfigError Success Required
+Message Direction Parameter Optional/ Required Name Value Required DialOutRegistryResp IVR Server to IVR Result MiscFailure ConfigError Success Required